Skip to content

 Manage your labs

 Clicking on the Labs button in the header will redirect you to the labs list page.
+The Provider dropdown is available on every admin page and navigates directly to the OVH or Azure configuration page.

 Lab Info